 The cost to play is $195 which covers everything and is due when registering.

 Fee Includes the following: Reversible Jersey, Shorts, Flags, Mouthguard, 22Fresh Shirt, Player Gift, Team Picture, Subway Lunch @ Jamboree, League Keepsake, One Entry Into the Football Saskatchewan Spring Lottery, Football Saskatchewan Membership, Football Canada Membership, Accident Insurance, Liability Insurance, Quality Trained Refs, and Field Rentals.

 If my child doesn’t like flag/I want to withdraw, can I get a refund?

 From the start of registration to the start of the season fees will be returned less a $75 withdrawal fee.
 After game 1 fees will be returned less a $100 withdrawal fee.
 There will be no refunds issued after the second game.

 Team assignments are random by school / area.
 NO Special requests are allowed.

 Teams are distributed to ensure even numbers on each team (10-12 players/team).

-Kids are placed in divisions based on their age as of December 31, 2019.
+Kids are placed in divisions based on their age as of December 31, 2020.
 Competitive Teams make up their own team and get their own coach.
-We will also have an all-girl teams in all the division (based on data from previous seasons).
+We will also have all-girl teams in all the division (based on data from previous seasons).